PatrickMcGrath29/quotes/content/references/the-pursuit-of-god-a-w-tozer.md

 ---
 uuid: a4BdZxBRz7
-reference_name: The Pursuit of God
+referenceName: The Pursuit of God
-author_name: A.W.
+authorName: A.W.
 Tozer
 ---